On Tiling and Spectral Sets in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$: Some results in

-The cyclic case of the following dilation result is established in \cite[Theorem 1]{tijdeman1995}, while the non-cyclic case is later proved in \cite[Proposition 3]{sands2000}. \begin{Prop} Let $G$ be an additive finite Abelian group, and $(A,B)$ a tiling pair in $G$.
+The cyclic case of the following dilation result is established in \cite[Theorem 1]{tijdeman1995}, the non-cyclic case is later proved in \cite[Proposition 3]{sands2000}. \begin{Prop} Let $G$ be an additive finite Abelian group, and $(A,B)$ a tiling pair in $G$.
 If $q\in\mathbb N$ is co-prime to $|A|$, then $(qA,B)$ is still a tiling pair in $G$. \end{Prop}

-\begin{Lm} If $E$ is an equivalence class under $\sim$ as defined in \eqref{EqEquiv}, and $(A,B)$ is a tiling pair in $\mathbb Z_{p^m}\times\mathbb Z_{p^m}$ with $\Delta A\cap E\neq\emptyset$, then $\Delta B\cap E=\emptyset$. \end{Lm}
+\begin{Lm} If $E$ is an equivalence class under $\sim$ as defined in \eqref{EqEquiv}, and $(A,B)$ is a tiling pair in $\G{p^m}$ with $\Delta A\cap E\neq\emptyset$, then $\Delta B\cap E=\emptyset$. \end{Lm}

-\begin{proof} Suppose that $E$ generates a cyclic subgroup of size $p^t$, then we can view it as the multiplicative group mod $p^t$, consequently $E\to qE$ is a bijection of $E$ itself for any $q$ that is co-prime to $p$.
+\begin{proof} Suppose that $E$ generates a cyclic subgroup of size $p^t$, then we can view such a subgroup as the multiplicative group mod $p^t$, consequently $E\to qE$ is a bijection of $E$ itself for any $q$ that is co-prime to $p$.
 If on the contrary there are $a\in \Delta A\cap E$ and $b\in \Delta B\cap E$, then we can find some $q$ so that $qa\mapsto b$.
 By Proposition \ref{PropScale} we see that $(qA,B)$ is still a tiling pair but then we would have

 which contradicts \eqref{EqDiff}. \end{proof}